It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

 In acute myelogenous leukemia, which is more common in adults, patients may experience complete remission, but recurrence is common.

 Chronic leukemias also occur more frequently in adults.
 These are characterized by a more gradual onset and a longer course.

 Chronic myelogenous leukemia, which has a peak incidence among adults in their 40s, can lie dormant for long before symptoms such as weight loss, low fever, and weakness appear.

 If left untreated, chronic myelogenous leukemia can lead to a terminal phase known as a blast crisis, when one-fifth to one-third of the cells in the blood or bone marrow are immature blood cells or blast cells.

 This phase of Chronic Myelogenous Leukemia can last four to six months and is characterized by fever, weakness, and an enlarged spleen.

 Chronic lymphocytic leukemia occurs mainly in the elderly and can be inactive for months or years.

-In most cases of leukemia there is no obvious cause.
-However, it is important to understand that:
+In most cases of leukemia, there is no apparent cause.
+However, it is essential to understand that: